 There is a highly professional support service offered to students through the Student Services Centre.
-There are 4 counsellors, 2 registered nurses, a doctor, a psychologist, social worker, learning support teacher aides, SENCO (special educational needs coordinator).
-This group of people is available to students and their families to address issues which are barriers to learning.
+There are 4 counsellors, 2 registered nurses, a doctor, a psychologist, social worker, learning support teacher aides, SENCO (special educational needs coordinator) and LSC (learning support co-ordinator).
+This team is available to students and their families to address issues which are barriers to learning.